Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 The Cuisinart’s CGG-888 is a sixty-pound, 360-degree griddle-and-grill-combo piece.
 I like its retro-futuristic design and circular cooking radius, which means I can access food from any angle without being restricted by a hinged lid.

-Additional features include a grease pan—which surrounds the perimeter of the grill—and a no-fuss grease cup.
+Additional features include a grease pan—which surrounds the grill’s perimeter—and a no-fuss grease cup.

 The side table is small, but I like that it folds away and includes an integrated paper towel holder.